Archives

 Blueprints was commissioned for the exhibition “Appearances Can Be Deceiving: Photographic Explorations through Mexican Photography”, curated by Irving Dominguez with the support of Museo Universitario del Chopo and Fondo Nacional para la Cultura y las Artes.

-This project sought to invert the relationship between photography and architecture, and return the museum’s building to its original space as a blueprint.
-Over a period of a month, I climbed the towers at the Chopo Museum in Mexico City, registering the shadow of the structure onto cyanotypes.
-The intention of the work was to reconnect architecture and photography, returning the building to its conceptual state through a poetic gesture that speaks about space in relation to time.
+This project sought to invert the relationship between photography and architecture and return the museum’s building to its original space as a blueprint.
+Over a month, I climbed the towers at the Chopo Museum in Mexico City, registering the shadow of the structure onto cyanotypes.
+The work intended to reconnect architecture and photography, returning the building to its conceptual state through a poetic gesture that speaks about space in relation to time.

 Cianotipia sobre tela montado sobre bastidor